-As a preface to this article, the cover image is relevant because my autobiography is structured like Christopher Nolan’s Memento (2000).
+As a preface to this article, I would like to say that the featured image is relevant because my autobiography is structured like Christopher Nolan’s Memento (2000).
 The first chapter is the most recent year whereas the final chapter is the first memorable year if not the first year of my life in general.

-My second novel (released if not written) has three acts which embody a Japanese structure called Jo-ha-kyū (slow start, pacey progression and swift swansong).
+My fashion novel has three acts which embody a Japanese structure called Jo-ha-kyū (slow start, pacey progression and swift swansong).

-My fourth novel has five acts which embody a Japanese structure called Gidayū (i.e. love, war, tragedy, journey and coda).
+My high school novel has five acts which embody a Japanese structure called Gidayū (i.e. love, war, tragedy, journey and coda).
 The Gidayū structure (devised by Takemoto Gidayū) predated the pyramid structure (coined by Gustav Freytag) i.e. exposition, rising action, climax, falling action and dénouement.

-My fifth novel embodies a Japanese structure called Kishōtenketsu (i.e. introduction, development, twist and conclusion).
+My other novel, a Bildungsroman, embodies a Japanese structure called Kishōtenketsu (i.e. introduction, development, twist and conclusion).

+Even with there being two 2015 books about the film, it’s never been revealed as to who was responsible for the structural changes.
+Robert Zemeckis should be interviewed about this unless Bob Gale writes a book about it.
 Before studying English literature, I studied Media.
-The irony was that I learned more about narrative theory in Media than any English class up to that point in time because the latter was about characterization and narration (the academia equivalent to an aftershow like WWE Talking Smack).
-One theory that I learned was the quinary structure (i.e. equilibrium, disruption, recognition, repair and new equilibrium).
+The irony was that I learned more about narrative theory in Media than any English class up to that point in time because the latter was about characterization and narration (the academia equivalent to an aftershow like WWE Talking Smack or The Talking Dead).
+One theory that I learned was the quinary structure i.e. equilibrium, disruption, recognition, repair and new equilibrium.
 This was devised by Tzvetan Todorov.

 Another theory has six components i.e. abstract, orientation, complicating action, resolution, evaluation and coda.
 It belongs to William Labov.
 The last theory that I learned was B.P.S.E. – background, problem, solution and evaluation.
+Raphael Salkie designed this theory as a way to deal with global issues.
 You can use this formula for every chapter or if you were to divide your novel into four acts.
 After studying Media, my favourite theory was one which belonged to Herman Northrop Frye i.e. spring, summer, autumn and winter.
 This can be interpreted (among other ways) as hope, ecstasy, decay and death.